-This free series of eight weekly classes will help family members understand and support their relatives living with mental illness, while maintaining their own well-being.
+This free eight session class will help family members understand and support their relatives living with mental illness, while maintaining their own well-being.
 Class size is kept small so that everyone can share their thoughts and emotions about their own family situations, and all information is kept confidential.

 Parents, siblings, spouses, adult daughters and sons, partners and significant others who are dealing with persons with severe and persistent mental illness are encourage to attend.

 The course is taught by trained volunteers who have relatives in their own families living with mental illness.
 Course participants will receive extensive materials on mental illness symptoms, diagnosis, and medications; caretaker “self-care”; and strategies for helping and communicating with our relatives.